ECP-WarpX/WarpX/Docs/source/visualization/ascent.rst

                 elevation: 30
                 zoom: 2.5

-There are Ascent Actions Examples `Ascent Actions Examples <https://ascent.readthedocs.io/en/latest/Actions/Examples.html#yaml-examples>`_ for you to play.
+There are more `Ascent Actions examples available <https://ascent.readthedocs.io/en/latest/Actions/Examples.html#yaml-examples>`_ for you to play.

 3. Run Replay
 -------------------------